Ivanić-Grad: Population

 In the 2011 census, 97% of the population were Croats.

 Administration

 City government, court, police, health-service, post office are the part of infrastructure of Ivanić-Grad.

+Economy

 Ivanić-Grad also has a well-known spa resort, Naftalan.

 History

 Ivanić-Grad was a border post between the Habsburg monarchy and the Ottoman Empire.
 In Habsburg Latin sources, it was known as Iwanych.

 Until 1918, Ivanić-Grad was part of the Austrian monarchy (Kingdom of Croatia-Slavonia after the compromise of 1867), in the Croatian Military Frontier.